KartikGupta2004/ToDo-List/README.md

 Fully Implemented features of the project:

 - [x] Successful implementation of the database.
-- [x] Create, Update, Delete Operations working perfectly
+- [x] Create, Update, Delete Operations on List
 - [x] User Authentication
 - [x] Login with Google option

 ## 🔮Future Scope <a id="future-scope"></a>

 - Adding reminders and notifications.
-- On marking the list complete add a sound.
+- Add a sound on creating,updating or deleting the list.

 ## 💸Applications <a id="applications"></a>